-The mismatch of words and images soon becomes evident, in Cramer’s book, is the mismatch of words and images.
-In fact, the iconography of the heart is rather absent from the traditional Christian sources, there is no verse in either Old or New Testament which explicitly cites the word “heart”.
-In Emblemata Sacra the utmost part of the variations on the mottos and/or biblical quotations are popular verses on common moral teachings, and the explicit biblical parts seem more adaptations of those popular verses, which, it is fair to say, more than often seem incongruously attached to the referred emblem.
-Hence the necessity of relying only on the images, or “pittura”, for the hidden meaning.
+The mismatch of words and images soon becomes evident in Cramer’s book.
+The heart’s iconography is somewhat absent from the traditional Christian sources; no verse in either the Old or New Testament explicitly cites the word “heart”.
+In Emblemata Sacra, most of the variations on the mottos and biblical quotations are famous verses on common moral teachings, and the explicit biblical parts seem more adaptations of those famous verses, which, it is fair to say, more than often seem incongruously attached to the referred emblem.
+Hence the necessity of relying only on the images for the hidden meaning.
 Sometimes Cramer adopts some verses to add hints to the image, for instance, when colors are involved.

 Lucas Jennis, Emblemata Sacra printer, and publisher, in the preface to the benevolent reader, explains the reasons for the preponderance given to images providing the example set by the ancient art of Egyptian hieroglyphics: ” … they revealed to each other their profound wisdom and the thoughts of their hearts through characteristic images of animal or other familiar and natural objects…”.
 What Lucas Jennis doesn’t say, and what perhaps was still unknown before the discovery of the Rosetta Stone, is that the hieroglyphics were a complete writing system, not just a fascinating series of emblems.
 But surely Jennis wasn’t new to censorship concerns as he was, beyond Cramer, also the publisher of many Alchemy treatises.